* The Learned Pig is currently closed for submissions. We will reopen again soon. You can sign up to our newsletter for updates. *

-Before submitting your work, please take some time to familiarise yourself with The Learned Pig and get a sense of the kinds of work that we’re interested in publishing.
+Before submitting your work, please take some time to familiarise yourself with The Learned Pig and get a sense of the kinds of things that we’re interested in publishing.

 There is no word limit for written submissions.
 Please send as Word documents, not PDFs.
 For art and/or photography, please send no more than eight JPEGs, to a total no bigger than 3MB.
 We will get back to you within six weeks.
-Please note: we are unable to pay contributors.
+Probably sooner.

-Please send all work to the relevant editor (info below) and CC The Learned Pig’s editor, Tom Jeffreys: email@example.com
+Please send all work to The Learned Pig’s editor, Tom Jeffreys: firstname.lastname@example.org

 An examination of agriculture, systems of food production, and lines of division or connection through the landscape.
 Fields asks: how does the geography of agricultural fields influence the way we eat?
 Does the way we eat define who we are?
 And if so, how do we decide what is ethical to grow and eat?

 Rhythm ***submissions closed***

 Individual, collective, urban, rural, poetic, biological: this section attempts to think through the ways that rhythm dictates life.
 We are just as interested in explorations and considerations of rhythm as a feature and product of art, and as we are of rhythm as a component of the artistic process.

 Editor: Rachel Goldblatt

 Root Mapping seeks to understand journeys and maps as possible modes of artistic or political resistance.
 What is sparked when today’s mapping is guided by a desire for beauty instead of power, when maps are living creations, arising – like beauty itself – from our engagement and attention?